BLANK-TH/elevator-bot-resources/commands.md

 ### Animated Emoji Sender
 #### Command: `animatedemoji <emoji name>` **OR** `animemoji <emoji name>` **OR** `ae <emoji name>`
 If you don't have nitro and you want to send an animated emoji, you can use this command.
-It will search a list of the server's animated emoji's and return the most emoji that is the most similar to the name you gave that is at least a 10% match.
+It will search a list of the server's animated emoji's and return the emoji that is the most similar to the name you gave that is at least a 10% match.

+### Animated Emoji User Sender
+#### Command: `animatedemojiuser <emoji name>` **OR** `animemojiuser <emoji name>` **OR** `aeu <emoji name>`
+If you don't have nitro and you want to send an animated emoji, you can use this command.
+It will search a list of the server's animated emoji's and send the emoji that is the most similar to the name you gave that is at least a 10% match as you.
+Difference from [Animated Emoji Sender](#animated-emoji-sender) is that this one sends it as you instead of as the bot

 ### Impersonate
 #### Command: `impersonate <name/ping/userid> <message>`